Back to All Events

 Location Online

-This workshop requires attendance at eight 2.5-hour sessions, held on Mondays and Fridays over a four-week period from July 7, 2025, to August 1, 2025.
+This workshop requires attendance at four 2-hour sessions, held on Mondays from October 6, 2025, to October 27, 2025.
 Each session begins at 11am Pacific Time/ 2pm Eastern Time.
-Students will also be provided opportunities to meet one-on-one with instructors.

 *Workshop closes when registration is at capacity.